Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 \end{enumerate}

 \end{enumerate}

 Layer 1 tiles assemble a frame by propagating an $f$ signal CCW around $\alpha$.
 Note that when $\alpha$ is not a rectangle, the growth of some standard paths of layer 1 may be blocked by tiles of $\alpha$.
 On the other hand, if $\alpha$ is a rectangle, then layer 1 tiles assemble a single tile wide rectangular frame around $\alpha$.
-In either case, layer 1 exposes $x2$ glues which will allow for addition frame tiles to attach, forming addition layers of the frame.
-The assembly additional layers is given in the next section.
+In either case, layer 1 exposes $x2$ glues which will allow for additional frame tiles to attach, forming additional layers of the frame.
+The assembly of additional layers is given in the next section.